opencog/atomese-simd/README.md

 [Atomese](https://wiki.opencog.org/w/Atomese),
 and "living" in the OpenCog [AtomSpace](https://github.com/opencog/atomspace).
-Thhe subjective inner form of the agent is a world-model, consisting of abstractions derived from sensory perceptions of the external world, and the knowledge of a set of motor actions that can be performed to alter the state of the external world.
+The subjective inner form of the agent is a world-model, consisting of abstractions derived from sensory perceptions of the external world, and the knowledge of a set of motor actions that can be performed to alter the state of the external world.
 The agent itself is represented in Atomese; the GPU is a part of the external world, to be manipulated.

-An important part of the challenge is understanding how assembly, and sepcifically, how self-assembly works.
+An important part of the challenge is understanding how assembly, and specifically, how self-assembly works.
 That is, the agent is meant to be a collection of pieces-parts, a collection of transformation rules.
 These rules are to be assembled to "get things done".
-The assembly is meant to be self-assembly, and is preseumed to live at the edge of a critical phase transition.
+The assembly is meant to be self-assembly, and is presumed to live at the edge of a critical phase transition.
 The phrase "critical phase transition" is meant to invoke the conventional idea of a critical phase transition, such as that seen in Per Bak's critical sandpile.
 The difference here